Read and View Mainboard ID

 Important Notes

-- This tutorial is only applicable to the mainboard ID reading and viewing methods.
+- This tutorial is only applicable to the Mainboard ID reading and viewing methods.

-If you are using a toolboard, please refer to the corresponding product's ID search tutorial. - If you are using a toolboard, you can directly click the button below to jump:
+If you are using a Toolboard, please refer to the corresponding product's ID search tutorial. - If you are using a Toolboard, you can directly click the button below to jump:

-- USB ID Acquisition
+- USB ID Retrieval

-- CANBus UUID Acquisition
+- CANBus UUID Retrieval

 Searching for USB ID

-192.168.101.179, type it directly and press Enter.
+192.168.101.179, type it in and press Enter.

 Loading...